section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 ![Last 10 rows](/engineering-education/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/last-10-rows.jpg)

 This marks the end of automated Exploratory Data Analysis using the Pandas Profiling.
-The library provides a descriptive analysis of our dataset.
-It gives a better understanding of the churn dataset.
-Let's now specify the X and y variables of our dataset.
+The library provides a descriptive analysis of our dataset and gives a better understanding of the churn dataset.
+Let us now specify the X and y variables of our dataset.

 ### X and y varables
 The X variables represent all the independent variables in a dataset which are the model inputs.
-The y variable is dependent which is the model output.
+The y variable is dependent, which is the model output.

 To add the X and y variables, use this code: